magician11/wpcf7-email-verification/README.md

 There are things to still be done..

-1. Create a settings page to customise messages
+1. Allow verification to be set per form
+2. Custom from email and name fields per form

 == Installation ==